Caroline Seger has overtaken Birgit Prinz and Therese Sjögran as the most-capped European, among six players on 200 or more.

-The only active European on over 200 caps, midfielder Seger equalled the record on 10 June 2021 in the 1-0 friendly win against Norway and broke the record five days later against Australia.
+The only active European on over 200 caps, midfielder Seger reached 214 on 10 June 2021 in the 1-0 friendly win against Norway and broke the record five days later against Australia.
 She made her senior Sweden bow in 2005, going to the first of her (so far) four Women’s EUROs later that year.
 A 2016 Olympic silver medal and two World Cup bronzes are just some of the rewards Seger’s talent has yielded.
-A veteran of 11 major tournaments, she could add at least the Olympics and Women’s EURO 2022 to that total.
+A veteran of 12 major tournaments including the current Olympics, she could add at least next July's Women’s EURO 2022 to that total.

 214: Birgit Prinz (Germany)

 The former joint-most-capped European retains the record goal tally of 128, not to mention winning two FIFA Women’s World Cups, five UEFA Women’s EUROs and two Olympic bronze medals.
 The top scorer and player of the tournament at the 2003 World Cup, striker Prinz was the figurehead of the Germany team that dominated Europe and often further afield pretty much from her debut in 1994 to retirement in 2011.
 Now a sports psychologist at TSG Hoffenheim.